New Polish Books in English Translation Coming in 2019

-- The Memoir of an Anti-Hero by Kornek Filipowicz, Translated by Anna Zaranko.
+- The Memoir of an Anti-Hero by Kornek Filipowicz.
+Translated by Anna Zaranko.
 Publisher: Penguin Press.
 Publication date: September 2019

 ‘Accommodations’ by Wioletta Greg

-Accomodations (originally published as Stancje in 2017) is the second novel by the poet and writer Wioletta Grzegorzewska, who is better known to English readers by her pen name of Wioletta Greg.
-Accomodations can be considered a kind of sequel to Greg’s Swallowing Mercury (Guguły, 2014), the story of a childhood spent in the Polish countryside in the late 1980s.
+Accommodations (originally published as Stancje in 2017) is the second novel by the poet and writer Wioletta Grzegorzewska, who is better known to English readers by her pen name of Wioletta Greg.
+Accommodations can be considered a kind of sequel to Greg’s Swallowing Mercury (Guguły, 2014), the story of a childhood spent in the Polish countryside in the late 1980s.
 This text was translated into English by Eliza Marciniak in 2017.

-Accomodations picks up this story and takes it further, as the protagonist leaves her rural community for the city of Częstochowa.
+Accommodations picks up this story and takes it further, as the protagonist leaves her rural community for the city of Częstochowa.
 As Jennifer Croft, this novel’s translator, notes:

 10 Books by Polish Women That Need to Be Translated Right Now